dreamFlyingFlower/dream-study-notes/IDE/Eclipse.md

 * Line Width:120
-* Split multiple attributes each on anew line:不勾选
+* Split multiple attributes each on anew line:勾选